Nine-year-old Irish-Israeli hostage reunited with father after release

 He told the Daily Mirror newspaper that Emily would also be greeted by her beloved dog, Johnsie, and cuddly toys, and they are planning to give the girl – who spent her ninth birthday in captivity – “the best birthday party she never had”.

-Ireland’s leaders, who met with Mr Hand as he campaigned for his daughter’s release, welcomed the news.
+Ireland’s leaders, including Irish president Michael D Higgins, Taoiseach Leo Varadkar and Tanaiste Micheal Martin who met with Mr Hand as he campaigned for his daughter’s release, welcomed the news.

 Irish president Michael D Higgins described the ordeal as “a horrific time for all of her family”.